vforsh/release-o-matic/README.md

 Deployment is done with [PM2](https://pm2.keymetrics.io/docs/usage/deployment/).

 You will need to install Bun and PM2 on the host machine.
+Refer to `package.json` for the Bun version used in the project.

 Also, you will need to add SSH keys to host machine so it will be able to clone git repo with the project.

 After that, you must run the following command to prepare the deployment:
 ```sh